Skip to main content

 Before applying please read carefully the application guidelines which list the eligibility criteria.
 Should you have any question as to your eligibility, please contact the fellowship office.

-The HFSP application portal in ProposalCentral will open on 14 March 2024 for Letters of Intent.
+The HFSP application portal in ProposalCentral will open on March 13, 2025 for Letters of Intent.

-Information on how to submit a Letter of Intent can be found here.
+Information on how to submit a Letter of Intent can be found here:

 General tutorials (not specific to HFSP applicants) on how to open an account and to submit a Letter of Intent via ProposalCentral can be found at: